*CLOSED TO RECRUITMENT*

-- What subtype of MDS: MDS with 5% or more marrow blasts or chronic myelomonocytic leukemia (CMML-2); or AML with 20-30% bone marrow blasts
+- SUB-TYPE OF MDS: MDS with 5% or more marrow blasts or chronic myelomonocytic leukemia (CMML-2); or AML with 20-30% bone marrow blasts

 - Aims and benefits: This trial investigates whether Decitabine has a good response rate in MDS patients who failed therapy with Azacitidine